Keeping up with technology today has become a Herculean challenge, and yet if a business wishes to succeed, they will have to make an effort.

 One of Google Search Console’s greatest strengths is its ability to help webmasters identify and correct indexing problems that are preventing their site from ranking higher in search results.

 To start looking for indexing issues, you’ll need to pull up your Index Coverage report from Google Search Console.
-This report will tell you which web pages of your have been indexed by Google.
+This report will tell you which Google has indexed web pages of yours.
 If you want your website to perform well in search rankings, you need to make sure that all of your pages are indexed!

-Once you’ve accessed the report, you will see 4 tabs:
+Once you’ve accessed the report, you will see four tabs:

 - The Error tab.